deepbag/react-grid-x/README.md

 - `RGXTooltipProps`: Props for the `RGXTooltip` component.
 - `RGXLoaderProps`: Props for the `RGXLoader` component.
 - `RGXPopoverProps`: Props for the `RGXPopover` component.
+- `SvgIconProps`: Props for the `RGXSVGIcon` component, used for rendering SVG icons consistently.

 ## License